-India's Reliance acquires majority stake in SkyTran | Light Reading
+India's Reliance acquires majority stake in skyTran | Light Reading

-Reliance Strategic Business Ventures (RSBVL), part of Reliance Industries, has doubled its holding in the US-based SkyTran, a futuristic transportation company, to 54.46% from 26.3%, for $26.76 million.
+India's Reliance has upped its stake in skyTran, a US firm developing self-driving "pods" that would travel on a network of specially built tracks.

-"Our acquiring majority equity stake in SkyTran reflects our commitment to invest in building futuristic technologies that would transform the world," says Mukesh Ambani, chairman and managing director of Reliance Industries, in a press statement.
+Reliance Strategic Business Ventures (RSBVL), a part of the Reliance Industries conglomerate, has doubled its holding in skyTran to 54.46% for a $26.76 million fee.

-This pits Reliance directly against Elon Musk's The Boring Company, which also has a HyperLoop offering for low-cost and super-fast transportation.
+Aimed at addressing the problem of traffic congestion, skyTran makes what it calls Personal Rapid Transport (PRT) vehicles or "pod taxis."
+They use its proprietary "maglev" technology, which the company claims is environmentally friendly and produces zero emissions.
+The takeover pits Reliance directly against Elon Musk's The Boring Company, which has a similar "HyperLoop" offering for low-cost and super-fast transportation.

-Musk's Hyperloop already has three ongoing projects in India: the world’s first commercial Hyperloop corridor between Mumbai to Pune, Bengaluru city to Bengaluru Airport and Delhi to Chandigarh.
+However, while skyTran focuses on intra-city travel, Hyperloop's goal is to reduce the time taken to travel between two cities.

-He may also set up a Giga factory in India.
-However, while SkyTran focuses on intra-city travel, Hyperloop wants to bring down the time taken to travel between two cities.
+Musk's Hyperloop already has three ongoing projects in India: the world's first commercial Hyperloop corridor between Mumbai and Pune, a link from Bengaluru city to Bengaluru Airport and another one that connects Delhi to Chandigarh.

-Musk is taking a keen interest in India, with Starlink having recently set up offices in Bengaluru in India.
+There has also been speculation that Musk is planning to set up a huge factory in India.
+He has taken a keen interest in the country and his StarLink satellite business recently set up an office in Bengaluru.

-Starlink uses satellites to provide high-speed broadband, bringing down the cost and making it easier to provide services in remote areas.
+Starlink uses satellites to provide high-speed broadband services, with the aim of lowering costs and boosting connectivity in remote.
 Services are likely to be available in India by early next year.

 Related posts: